Vision-CAIR/LTVRR/README.md

   * scikit-image
   * gensim
 * An NVIDIA GPU and CUDA 8.0 or higher.
 Some operations only have gpu implementation.

+To make it easier we provided the environment file created by running the command `conda env export -f environment.yml`.
+To clone the environmentt you can simply run `conda env create -f environment.yml` from the project root directory.

 An easy installation if you already have Python 3 and CUDA 9.0:
 ```